 To create a subcampaign, first, follow the steps to make a campaign as detailed in this article.
 Once created, from the Campaigns page in Kindful, locate the campaign and click it.
 You can drag it to the proper location (dragging bottom to top) and then you can nest it under its parent campaign by dragging left to right.

 If your top-level campaign (Memberships in the example GIF above) has a thermometer goal set on it, any donations made to the subcampaigns (e.g. Gold Level or Silver Level 2) will count towards the overall thermometer goal shown on the Memberships campaign donate page.
+All campaigns and subcampaigns must be marked as visible to the public for this to work properly.

 There is no limit to the amount of subcampaigns you can create in your campaign hierarchy.

 At the bottom of the page, you can click Disable if you need to remove/archive.
 This will remove the campaign from all future use in the system, but won't remove the transactions associated with it for reporting activities.
+When deciding whether to make a campaign invisible or disable it, ask whether you will need to filter by the campaign.
+Once disabled you will no longer be able to filter by the campaign's name and you cannot assign new transactions to the campaign, but the activities related will still appear in searches.

 Still have questions?